markalexander/hypothesis-feed/README.md

 ### Allowing others to access the feed

 There are a number of ways to do this.
-The simplest is perhaps to follow the local instructions and use [ngrok](https://ngrok.com/) to setup a public URL.
+The simplest is perhaps to follow the local instructions and use [ngrok](https://ngrok.com/) to set up a public URL.
 However, the local development server is not designed to be used in this way, so this is advisable only for testing purposes.